michaelnetbiz/soup-heads/content/privacy/index.md

 ### 2. How Personally Identifiable Information (“PII”) is Used by Michaelnet:

 The information we collect is used to comprehensively understand your needs and interests, and permits us to deliver a more consistent and personalized experience.
-Your information may also be aggregated with other user’s information on a purely non-identifiable basis to understand how our products are used to help make them better.
+Your information may also be aggregated with other user's information on a purely non-identifiable basis to understand how our products are used to help make them better.
 For example, we may use your information to:

     assist you in completing a transaction or order;
     communicate with you about products and services;